Speech Pacing Therapy

 The Pacing Board With A Modern Twist

-Conversation Paceboard is designed to help individuals with imprecise articulation and a fast speaking rate to pace their speech and improve their intelligibility in conversation.
+Conversation Paceboard is a modern pacing board for speech.
+It is designed to help individuals with dysarthria / unclear or slurred articulation and a fast speaking rate to pace their speech and improve their intelligibility in conversation.
 It consists of a pacing board made of 6 circles and 200+ optional conversation questions.

 Choose a conversation topic

 Wait for the circle to fill with colour before pressing the next circle and saying the next syllable or word

 Adjust the speed at which the circles in the pacing board fill with colour using the slider bar

 Build self-awareness and give bio-feedback by recording the person with dysarthria speaking without pacing and then record them speaking when using the app